LucBonc/RFM2gNoPollingConfigurations_Trees/README.md

 -Host 1 and host 2 read the first three hosts (NodeIdNumber: 0, 1, 2, 3)

--Gost 3 reads all the four hosts (NodeIdNumber: 0, 1, 2, 3)
+-Host 3 reads all the four hosts (NodeIdNumber: 0, 1, 2, 3)

 The configurations file are as follows: